Beasts of Satan: First murders

 The first incident was a January 1998 double homicide that occurred in the woods near Somma Lombardo, northwest of Milan.
 Chiara Marino, a shop assistant, aged 19, and Fabio Tollis, a 16-year-old student and heavy metal musician who was in love with her (the two weren't a couple though), were sacrificially stabbed and beaten in a drug-fueled occult rite involving sex and heavy metal music.
 The young couple had spent a normal Saturday night drinking beer and listening to heavy metal music at Midnight Pub, which was the centre of the city's metal scene, but never returned home.
 Both Tollis and Marino were stabbed to death by their friends Andrea Volpe, Nicola Sapone and Mario Maccione.
 Fabio Tollis, a sturdy young man (6 feet and 1 inches tall, 220 pounds; 185 cm, 99 kg) desperately tried to defend himself and his friend Marino but was overpowered by the larger group.
 Maccione, Sapone and Volpe later buried the corpses in a large grave in the woods and danced on the graves, laughing and screaming "Now you're both zombies!
 Try to get out of this hole, if you dare!".
-The conclusion initially drawn by the authorities at the time was that they had run away together for a love affair, as their friend suggested, but this explanation was not accepted by Tollis' father, Michele Tollis, who began his own investigation.
+The conclusion initially drawn by the authorities at the time was that they had run away together for a love affair, as their friend suggested, but this explanation was not accepted by Tollis's father, Michele Tollis, who began his own investigation.

 Just a few hours before the murder, Fabio Tollis called home and asked his father permission to spend the night at Marino's house.
 The permission was denied.
 Michele Tollis, realizing something was not right with the call he received, immediately reached back out to his son at the Midnight to have a word with him.
 Unfortunately, it was too late: Fabio and Chiara had already left with their friends for Somma Lombardo and never came back.
 Michele Tollis discovered how deeply they had become involved in Satanism and the occult, both common themes of the black metal and death metal genres that his son and friends were interested in.
 Becoming convinced of a connection between Satanism and their disappearance, Michele Tollis spent the next six years steadily constructing a file on their activities and the bands in which they had played.
 When the third murder occurred, Tollis took his findings to the police, who used them to link all three murders to Andrea Volpe and the wider Satanic sect.